polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 MSE symmetric: 4.056781768798828
 ```

-The asymmetric casting has a lower mean squared error.
-This is because the symmetric casting does not take into account the offset.
-However, the difference is not that significant, and we only needed one number for the symmetric casting.
-This is a trade-off between the two methods.
+The asymmetric casting results in a lower mean squared error because it accounts for the offset.
+However, the difference is not significant, and symmetric casting requires fewer parameters - only one number.
+This presents a trade-off between the two methods.

-When higher precision is needed, other techniques can be used, such as adjusting the granularity of the quantization.
+When higher precision is required, you can adjust the granularity of the quantization.

 ## Granularity

-As you see, one can use one number to quantize the entire tensor.
-When the tensor is big and/or has large values, it's inevitable that the precision will drop.
-Here is the example of how the MSE grows in both cases.
-Let's explore the dependencies, each point is averaged over 100 tensors.
+As we have observed, it is possible to use a single number to quantize the entire tensor.
+However, when dealing with large tensors with vast value ranges, precision naturally diminishes.
+Here's an example of how Mean Squared Error (MSE) increases with increase either the size of tensor or the size of range.
+Let's further explore these dependencies, where each data point averaged over 100 tensors.

 ![mse_limit](../images/nn_quant2/mse_tensor_limit.png)
 ![mse_size](../images/nn_quant2/mse_tensor_size.png)

-Now we used one number to cast the entire tensor.
-To boost the precision, one can use more numbers to cast the tensor.
-This is called granularity.
-The tensor is divided into smaller parts and each part is cast separately.
-This way, the precision is higher.
-For instance, we can do it per channel or even per group.
-Here is the visual representation of these approaches:
+Instead of using a single number for the entire tensor, precision can be enhanced by employing multiple numbers.
+This concept is called granularity, where the tensor is divided into smaller parts, and each part undergoes separate casting.
+This approach improves precision.
+For example, casting can be done on a per-channel basis or even per group.
+Below is a visual representation of these approaches:

 ![granularity_per_tensor](../images/nn_quant2/granularity_entire_tensor.png)
 ![granularity_per_channel](../images/nn_quant2/granularity_per_channel.png)
 ![granularity_per_group](../images/nn_quant2/granularity_per_group.png)

-The more granular the casting is, the higher the precision.
-But the more numbers are needed to cast the tensor.
-This is a trade-off between the precision and the number of numbers needed.
-Let's compare the MSE for the three cases.
-Let's define the functions for the per channel and per group casting:
+Greater granularity results in higher precision, but it also requires more numbers for casting.
+This balance between precision and resource requirements needs to be weighed.
+Let's compare MSE for the various cases by defining the following functions:

 ```python
 def linear_q_symmetric_per_channel(r_tensor, dim, dtype=torch.int8):